 Technology is only a small part of the solution

 Kids tend to have an innate understanding of how to use technology, particularly the internet.
-But they are also, by nature of youth, naive.
-Unfortunately, this can make them the target of cyberattacks, online predators and bullies.
+But they are also, by nature of youth, innocently naive.
+Unfortunately, this can make them the target of cyberattacks, online bullies and even predators.

 The pandemic – and the increased time kids spend on devices and networks because of lockdowns and virtual learning – has only made this worse.
 In one alarming stat, an organization dedicated to protecting kids on the internet saw an 81% spike in reports of them being sexually exploited online following the onset of COVID-19.

 For bad actors looking to take advantage of children through interactions on the web, “opportunities are ever more present now than they were before,” says Cybersecurity program chair John Zabiuk (Computer Systems Technology ’91, Bachelor of Applied Information Systems Technology ’03).
 As part of the program, Zabiuk teaches human security, which focuses on the psychology behind social engineering.

 What’s a parent to do?
 To start, Zabiuk suggests accepting that the internet is integral to the lives of most kids.
 In many cases, restricting access may undermine efforts to protect them.
 “It’s been a forced evolution in the way we communicate,” he says, “and there’s no going back.”